Karak, Pahang: Politics

 A branch of the Malayan Chinese Association was also formed in the town in 1962.

-Karak's current Member of Parliament is Bentong's Wong Tack from the Democratic Action Party, while the Sabai state seat is currently held by Kamache Doray Rajoo, also from the DAP.
+From 2018 to 2022, Karak's current Member of Parliament was Bentong's Wong Tack from the Democratic Action Party, while the Sabai state seat is currently held by Kamache Doray Rajoo, also from the DAP.

+After the 2022 Malaysian general election, voters elected Young Syefura Othman from the Democratic Action Party as Bentong's new Member of Parliament, with the Sabai state seat held by V Arumugam of the Malaysian Indian Congress.